Nanyte25/penconnectorlab/README.md

 ```

-- Next chnage directories in the to the root of the directory `pentesterlabs`
+- Next change directories in the to the root of the directory `pentesterlabs`

 ```